 If you have ever opened a medical bill and felt your stomach drop, you are not alone.
 Medical debt is the leading cause of bankruptcy filings in the United States, and a 2024 KFF survey found that roughly 100 million Americans carry some form of medical debt.
-Even more staggering, a Consumer Financial Protection Bureau report showed that Americans owe at least $220 billion in medical debt collectively.
+A Consumer Financial Protection Bureau report showed that Americans owe at least $220 billion in medical debt collectively.

 The good news?
 You have more leverage than you think.
 Hospitals would rather collect something from you directly than send your bill to collections and receive pennies on the dollar.

-- Duplicate charges — Were you billed twice for the same blood draw or procedure?
+- Duplicate charges: Were you billed twice for the same procedure?

-- Upcoding — This is when a provider bills for a more expensive procedure than what was actually performed.
-For example, billing a complex office visit when you had a simple one.
+- Upcoding: When a provider bills for a more expensive procedure than what was actually performed.

-A 2023 study published in the Journal of the American Medical Association found that up to 80% of medical bills contain at least one error.
-That is not a typo — the vast majority of bills have mistakes, and those mistakes almost always favor the provider, not you.
+Research published in the Journal of the American Medical Association has found that a significant portion of medical bills contain errors, with industry advocates estimating the figure at up to 80%.
+The mistakes almost always favor the provider, not you.

 |---|---|---|